Planning Events at UHCL

 Student Involvement and Leadership Meeting Rooms

-There are a few spaces on campus set aside for student organization to host meetings and small events.
+There are a few spaces on campus set aside for student organizations to host meetings and small events.
 Those include:

-- The Student Organization Center and Lounge Conference Room
+- Student Organization Center and Lounge Conference Room (Open During SOCAL Hours)

 - Bayou 1435 (open 8 a.m. - 6:45 p.m.)